-- Help in fostering good behaviour and discipline, including the upholding of the school rules. - Respect the school's policies and guidelines. - Develop my/our child's understanding and ability to be responsible and self-disciplined, enabling him/her to become an effective member of our school community. - Be respectful to other adults and children. - Promote and have high expectations of behaviour and attitudes towards learning. - · Attend meetings to discuss my child's progress. - Make the school aware of any concerns or problems that might affect my child's work or behaviour. - Share any worries privately with the class teacher in the first instance.
-Support and encourage my child in homework and other opportunities for home learning. - Inform the school of any medical needs my child may have. - Ensure my child attends school regularly and arrives punctually. - Provide an explanation if my child is absent.
+- Help in fostering good behaviour and discipline, including the upholding of the school rules. - Respect the school's policies and guidelines. - Develop my/our child's understanding and ability to be responsible and self-disciplined, enabling him/her to become an effective member of our school community. - Be respectful to other adults and children. - Promote and have high expectations of behaviour and attitudes towards learning. - Attend meetings to discuss my child's progress. - Make the school aware of any concerns or problems that might affect my child's work or behaviour. - Share any worries privately with the class teacher in the first instance. - Support and encourage my child in homework and other opportunities for home learning. - Inform the school of any medical needs my child may have. - Ensure my child attends school regularly and arrives punctually. - Provide an explanation if my child is absent. - Make sure my child comes to school wearing weather appropriate clothing and that Sport kit is brought into school on the correct days. - Ensure that my child comes to school ready to learn by being fit and well, having had enough sleep and having eaten breakfast. - Keep the school informed of where to contact us in an emergency and provide up to date contact information.